OpenF2/F2/docs/src/app-development.md

 ![](./img/basic-f2-app-test.png "Basic F2 app")

-Continue reading the F2 spec and start customizing your app to build exactly the financial solutions that our customers want.
+In getting to this point, you've only scratched the surface of F2 containers and apps.
+Continue reading and understanding the F2 spec to build exactly the financial solutions that our customers want.

 ### Sample Apps and Container

 Good news!
-In the [project repo on GitHub](https://github.com/OpenF2/F2/tree/master/examples/container/), you will find a basic container along with a number of sample apps.
+In the [project repo on GitHub](https://github.com/OpenF2/F2/tree/master/examples/container/), you will find a basic container along with a number of sample apps which demonstrate functionality far beyond the basic app above.
 Once you clone or download the project repository, open the sample container by pointing your browser at:

 `http://localhost/F2/examples/container/`

 ### Configuration

-It is assumed you will be developing F2 apps locally and have a localhost setup.
+It is assumed you will be developing F2 apps locally and have a `localhost` setup.
 The URLs mentioned in this specification also assume you have configured your F2 apps to run at `http://localhost/F2/`.
 The examples provided as part of the project repository demonstrate apps written in different languages (PHP, JavaScript, C#).
 While it is not a requirement you have a web server configured on your computer, it will certainly allow you to more deeply explore the sample apps.

-**Ready to start coding?** [Jump to Developing F2 Apps](#developing-f2-apps).

 To better understand F2 and the role of apps, you need to understand the role of the container.
 If you haven’t already, [read more about containers in the Framework](index.html#framework).

 To get started working with or developing containers, browse to the [documentation for developing the container](container-development.html).

+**Ready to start coding?**

+<p><a href="#developing-f2-apps" class="btn btn-primary">Developing F2 Apps</a> <a href="./sdk/" class="btn">F2.js SDK Reference</a></p>

 * * * *